 - Higher rate taxpayers receive 40% tax relief (one can claim via the self-assessment tax returns form)

 - Additional rate taxpayers receive 45% tax relief

-There’s a limit to the amount you can contribute into your SIPP scheme.
-It referred to as the annual allowance, and it enables you to contribute up to €40,000 each year (or 100% of your wages, depending on which amount is the lowest of the two).
+There’s a limit to the amount you can contribute to your SIPP scheme.
+It is referred to as the annual allowance, and it enables you to contribute up to €40,000 each year (or 100% of your wages, depending on which amount is the lowest of the two).
 The rules are, however, slightly varying for those who earn an income less than €3,600 or more than €240,000.
 Like other pension schemes, there’s also no tax imposed on the growth in value of the pension investments.